karmab/kcli-ztp/docs/index.rst

 This hands on lab will provide you instructions so you can deploy Openshift using Baremetal IPI.
 The goal is to make you understand Baremetal IPI internals and workflow so that you can easily make use of it with real Baremetal and troubleshoot issues.

-We emulate baremetal by using 3 empty virtual machines used as master nodes.
+We emulate baremetal by using 3 empty virtual machines used as ctlplane nodes.

 An additional vm is used to drive the installation, using dedicated bash scripts for each part of the workflow.